-Since the birth of The Content Factory back in October 2010, I have been managing Twitter and Facebook accounts for our clients in addition to running the business with Kari DePhillips.
+From the birth of The Content Factory back in October 2010 until around 2013, I was managing Twitter and Facebook accounts for our clients in addition to running the business with Kari DePhillips.
 Needless to say, I was getting a bit burned out.
-Thankfully, we recently hired a new social media marketing manager.
-It’s freed me up to do things like shower, sleep and, of course, blog.
+Thankfully, we have had a stellar team of social media, pr and content managers for quite a while now.

-The only tough part about passing the social media management baton over to Caroline was that I didn’t want to just throw my Hootsuite at her and tell her to get on it.
-I wanted to stay on the Twitter accounts in Hootsuite and work closely with her on social media strategy.
+When I first handed over the baton, I wanted to stay on the Twitter accounts in Hootsuite and work closely with her on social media strategy.
 We’ve had Hootsuite since the inception our web PR company and generally we’ve liked it.
 It was originally one of our favorite free online PR tools and then they started charging for multiple social media accounts (which we weren’t exactly jazzed about, but we think it is absolutely worth paying for).

 Managing Multiple Twitter Accounts with More Than One Team Member